 If presenting virtually: Return to the Mentimeter presentation and advise participants that they will be prompted to answer a series of open-ended questions.

 Tell the participants that they will have only sixty seconds to come up with as many ideas as possible for each element category.
 Advise participants to simply say their answers out loud or to type them into the Mentimeter when prompted.
-They can suggest as many answers as they wish and they do not need to worry about them being “good” ideas, the point is quantity over quality for this part of the activity.
+They can suggest as many answers as they wish and they do not need to worry about them being “good” ideas; the point is quantity over quality for this part of the activity.

 Begin with “Setting/Story Worlds”.
 Once the sixty seconds are done and the participants have provided an adequate number of suggestions the Facilitator will guide them in choosing one (1) story world or setting from the list they just created.
 For example, Canada’s Wonderland.

 Next, participants will have sixty seconds to come up with as many potential protagonists that could exist in a story set at their chosen setting or story world.
-So, for example, if they chose Canada’s Wonderland as their story world who are possible protagonists that exist within Canada’s Wonderland?
+So, for example, if they chose Canada’s Wonderland as their story world, who are possible protagonists that exist within Canada’s Wonderland?
 In this example some suggestions could include: a lost child, a ride operator, a seagull, a funnel cake line-cook, etc. Then guide participants in choosing one protagonist from their list.

 Repeat the previous steps with each element (goal, conflict/antagonist, stakes, inciting incident).